-The Sony Alpha A7 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in October 2013 and January 2016.
+The Sony Alpha A7 and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in October 2013 and January 2016.
 Both the A7 and the PEN-F are mirrorless interchangeable lens cameras that are based on a full frame (A7) and a Four Thirds (PEN-F) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 vs Olympus PEN-F

-The side-by-side display below illustrates the physical size and weight of the Sony A7 and the Olympus PEN-F. Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7 and the Olympus PEN-F is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).